 5b.
 If the Remote UE receives the message containing the GPI, it processes the GPI as described in TS 33.223[xx].
 The Remote UE shall derive the PRUK and obtain the PRUK ID from the GPI.

 The Remote UE shall derive KNRP from its PRUK, RSC, KNRP Freshness Parameter 1 and the received KNRP Freshness Parameter 2.
 It shall then derive the session key (KNRP-SESS) in the same manner as the UE-to-network relay and process the Direct Security Mode Command.
 Successful verification of the Direct Security Mode Command assures the Remote UE that the UE-to-network relay is authorized to provide the relay service.

+Handling of synchronization failure (for details of synchronization failures – see TS 33.102[42]) when UE processes the authentication challenge in the GPI is performed similarly to clause 6.7.3.2.1.2 in TS 33.303.
+The UE-to-network relay shall send the key request message to the PKMF of the Remote via the PKMF of the Relay after received Direct Security Mode Failure message from the remote UE and include the RAND and AUTS received from the Remote UE.
+The PKMF of the Remote UE shall request GPI as described in step 4c.

 5c.
 The Remote UE responds with a Direct Security Mode Complete message to the UE-to-network relay.